subh83/RSJp-cpp/README.md

 JavaScript Object Notation (JSON) is a text-based presentation of structured data consisting of objects (attribute–value pairs) and arrays.
 More info: https://en.wikipedia.org/wiki/JSON .

-RSJp-cpp is a template-based C++ parser (and emitter) for JSON texts.
+RSJp-cpp (a Ridiculously Simple JSON Parser for C++) is a template-based C++ parser (and emitter) for JSON texts.
 RSJp-cpp is easy to use and parses the JSON text at an on-demand basis.

 ### Simple Example:
 ```C++